AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 title: Prayers
 ---
 ## Prayers for our World and the Church
-## 19th May 2024
+## 9th June 2024

-__Psalm 32:11__
-    _Be glad in the Lord and rejoice, you righteous ones; And shout for joy, all you who are upright in heart._
+__1 John 5:1-5__
+    _Everyone who believes that Jesus is the Christ is born of God, and everyone who loves the father loves his child as well._
+    _This is how we know that we love the children of God: by loving God and carrying out his commands._
+    _In fact, this is love for God: to keep his commands.
+And his commands are not burdensome,_ _for everyone born of God overcomes the world.
+This is the victory that has overcome the world, even our faith._
+    _Who is it that overcomes the world?
+Only the one who believes that Jesus is the Son of God._

 __Thanks to God__
-O Lord, we give You thanks today, taking to heart the words of David.
-Because You have forgiven our sins and adopted us into Your heavenly family, we are able to rejoice as “righteous ones”.
-We thank You that You sent Jesus to make us His friends, even though we had turned away from You and become Your enemies.
-We thank You that He is not ashamed of calling us His brothers and sisters, because He took our unrighteousness upon Himself and gave us, in exchange, His perfect righteousness, His very Life.
+O Lord, we give You thanks today, taking to heart the words of John, as we seek to build our lives on the foundation of faith in Jesus, the Son of God.
+John wrote to a small body of believers facing a huge empire of people hostile to the strange idea of God as Man dying and rising again.
+Today Your church still faces a world hostile to the Truth, and we find ourselves again in the minority, on the defensive.
+But we thank You for this reminder that Jesus has already overcome the world, and the devil, and death itself, so that our faith can be strong despite all we see around us.

 __The Wide World... and the Wider Church__
-We pray for our world because wherever we look there are forces at work creating division instead of working for peace.
-We thank You for the work of Barnabas Aid and similar agencies seeking to minister to the homeless, the refugees and the oppressed in so many places.
-We thank You for those places where Jesus is lifted up and people are reconciled one to another, and we long to see more of the same.
+We pray for this world where we see forces at work creating division instead of working for peace.
+We thank You for the work of Lazlo & Eva Mihalyi seeking to minister in churches which give aid to the homeless and the refugees from the fighting in Eastern Europe.
+We thank You for Lazlo’s successful eye operation, and we pray for his continued recovery and ongoing health, so that they may return to their work with churches and ministers, so that the preaching of the gospel can be fully restored.

-We pray for the peace of Jerusalem, and for the safety of Jewish people everywhere as they face increasing hostility.
-We pray for believers who face daily persecution in many parts of the world.
-Strengthen and encourage them as they hold fast to their Lord and Saviour, just as we do.

 We again pray for our nation, our State and our communities to turn back to You.
-We pray for our leaders, our governing authorities to work for unity rather than division, for the good of all rather than for special interests.
+We pray for our leaders, our governing authorities to work for the good of all rather than for factions and special interests.

-We continue to uphold our remote and indigenous communities, and we yearn for true reconciliation through the work of the Gospel, and a move of the Holy Spirit.
-We are saddened by the loss of trust and harmony within communities, local and remote, and pray that it might be rebuilt as more people place their trust in You, the Great Healer.

 __Ashburton__
 We pray for ourselves as we seek to reach our local community here.
-We pray for opportunities to witness to Your great love, and Your desire that more and more would honour Jesus as their Lord and Saviour.
+We thank You for the continuing work of Revitalization, for the unity we have in our vision to see Jesus lifted up, both here and elsewhere.
+We pray for opportunities to witness to Your great love, and Your desire that more and more would honour Him as their Lord and Saviour.
 We have plenty of room for new people to come, to learn of the forgiveness of their sins at the Cross, and join us in worship.

-Help us to welcome all who come.
+Help us to welcome all who come, that these seats may be filled, that we can grow in faith as well as numbers so that we can send out strong believers who will carry Your Word to others in need of Your saving grace.

+We pray for those among us in need of Your healing touch, thinking especially of John McKenzie with his long course of treatment and Marg Sanders.
 We thank You for the strength of the bonds of fellowship, and pray for our continued witness to those around us, both as a congregation and one by one where we live, study, and work.
 In the Name of Jesus, our Lord and Saviour, Amen.